mrsinham/blog/content/post/deadlock_tool.md

 * Use htop and the kill option
 * Use simply kill -s SIGQUIT [pid]

 It saved my day.
-Thanks for the trick, Mitchell ! (and read the rest on the presentation, it is pretty cool).
+Thanks for the trick, Mitchell ! (and read the rest of the presentation, it is pretty cool).